-New teachers, and those who are studying to become teachers, are most likely thinking along the lines of, “what on earth did I just get myself into?”
+Student teachers, those who are studying to become teachers, are most likely thinking along the lines of, “what on earth did I just get myself into?”
 You might also be thinking, “Was this a mistake?
 Do I really want to be a teacher?
 This is incredibly difficult.”

-It has been a very unusual year to say the least.
-Months later, and we are still in the middle of a pandemic with seemingly no end in sight.
+It has been a very unusual year, to say the least.
+Months later, (as I write this blog post) we are still in the middle of a pandemic with seemingly no end in sight.

 If you are in the middle of student teaching or a first-year teacher, this article was written just for you!
 I have a few tips that might help ease your anxiety.